gloryofrobots/arza/README.md

 Also each branch has it's own README with more detailed language description.
 For more information you can go to ```./test/{LANGNAME}/``` and examine tests and some simple programs.

-Arza is latest and most developed language from others.
-I intent to write native interpreter for Arza or for some of it's descendants.
+Arza is my latest and most developed language at this moment.
+I intent to write native interpreter for Arza or for one of it's descendants later.

 - [Arza](https://github.com/gloryofrobots/langs/tree/arza)
 - [Obin](https://github.com/gloryofrobots/langs/tree/obin)